As used in sections 45.25 to 45.43, the terms defined in this section have the meanings given them.

 "Person" means a natural person, firm, institution, partnership, corporation, limited liability company, limited liability partnership, or association.

-"Proctor" means a disinterested third party with no conflict of interest who verifies a student's identity and processes an affidavit testifying that the student received no outside assistance with the course or examination.
+(a) "Proctor" means a person who (1) verifies a student's identity, and (2) processes an affidavit testifying that the student received no outside assistance with the course or examination.

 (b) A proctor must be 18 years of age or older.
 A proctor must not have a financial or other conflict of interest with respect to a student's successful completion of the course or the examination.
 A proctor must not be: